microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 Write the bug repro as a test, before fixing the bug.

-1. Clone/prepare the repository or nuke an existing repository
+1. Clone/prepare the repository or reset an existing repository
-   -  To nuke, run `npm run tableflip`
+   -  To reset the repo, run `npm run tableflip`
 1. Run continuous build, run `npm start`
 1. Convert bug into a test case, under `__tests__/html/this-is-the-bug.html`
 1. Run the test, `npm run start:docker`, then `npm test -- --testPathPattern html/this-is-the-bug.html`